varya/steroids/_posts/ios/2013-05-27-loading-html.markdown

 * [steroids.views.WebView][views-webview-api]
 * [steroids.layers.push][layers-push-api]

 When a new `steroids.views.WebView` is pushed to the layer stack with `steroids.layers.push`, the push animation starts instantly.
-However, since the new WebView won't be instantly available, Steroids first shows a special loading view.
-After the new WebView fires the `DOMContentLoaded` event, the loading view smoothly fades away and reveals the WebView underneath.
+However, since the new WebView won't be instantly available, Steroids first shows a special loading screen.
+After the new WebView fires the `DOMContentLoaded` event, the loading screen smoothly fades away and reveals the WebView underneath.

-On iOS, the loading view is a `steroids.views.WebView` that always shows the `www/loading.html` document.
+On iOS, the loading screen is a `steroids.views.WebView` that always shows the `www/loading.html` document.
 It is loaded into memory at app start, so it is always instantly available.
 You can modify and style `loading.html` like any other HTML document.
 It stays in the memory and alive in the background, continuing to execute JavaScript, animate CSS etc.

-To disble the loading view, simply remove the `loading.html` file.
+To disble the loading screen, simply remove the `loading.html` file.
 Note that without the file, the push animation for a new `WebView` will start only after the `DOMContentLoaded` event has fired, which can lead to noticable unresponsiveness.

 ## Removing the loading screen manually

-If you call `steroids.layers.push` or `steroids.modal.show` with the options object parameter `keepLoading: true`, the loading view will not be removed automatically.
+If you call `steroids.layers.push` or `steroids.modal.show` with the options object parameter `keepLoading: true`, the loading screen will not be removed automatically.
 Rather, you need to call

 {% highlight javascript %}
 steroids.view.removeLoading();